travishuff/hacker-news-api/README.md

   Scrape data
 - Unit 10: Angular
   Create a launch page for your API.
 This page will contain a home page, documentation page, and a guide to get started
+- Unit 11: Authentication
+  Users can login and logout
 - Unit 11: Database
   Store user account information

-- Unit 12: Authentication
-  Store
+In this challenge, we will scrape data from a website, parsing the content.
+A user should be able to make a GET request to one of your routes, and your server should respond with the data you scraped.

-In this challenge, you will be working with a module called [cheerio](https://github.com/cheeriojs/cheerio).
-Cheerio allows users to interact with pages on the server similar to the way they interact with the DOM with jQuery.
+We will be working with a module called [cheerio](https://github.com/cheeriojs/cheerio).
+Cheerio allows users to interact with pages on the server similar to the way they interact with the DOM using jQuery.

 ##How do I get started?
 1. Run ```npm install``` in your terminal to install external dependencies.